 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-• Identity Data includes first name, last name, username or similar identifier, title and email address.
+• Identity Data includes first name, last name, company name, phone number, username or similar identifier, title and email address.

 • Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.

 • Usage Data includes information about how you use our website and Services.

 • Marketing and Communications Data includes your preferences in receiving marketing from us and your communication preferences.

 We need to obtain, store and use information about you for legitimate business purposes – namely so that you can enjoy and benefit from our Services.
 We may use information we hold about you in the following ways:

 - to send you our newsletters and data and analysis from our retail index